ironhack-labs/lab-react-training/README.md

 Create a `LikeButton` component that displays a button with the initial text `"0 Likes"`.
 With each click, the number of Likes should increase.

 As a bonus, implement the background color change on each click.
-You can use the following array of colors: `['purple','blue','green','yellow','orange','red']`
+You can use the following array of colors: `["purple", "blue", "green", "yellow", "orange", "red"]`

 **Example:**